The Upland Soul

 Naturally, the sea change began when I started hunting, and then handloading, in my late twenties.
 I bought a cheap bag for the rear of my stock, and supported the front with… well, whatever I could find.
 Then I moved up to renting the various clapped-out adjustable rests at the range, which were a step in the right direction, but too wallered out to suss out optimal bullet seating depth or charge weight.
 As an aficionado of wood-stocked magnums, I also did not want to use a lead sled.
 A bipod with a bag in the back would do, but I had no provisions for mounting a bipod, and no awareness as to the best solution for that particular problem either.

-Flipping through the Caldwell catalog, I arrived at the Stinger rest.
+Flipping through options online, I arrived at the Caldwell Stinger rest.
 Ostensibly named for its scorpion-like appearance, it checked all of the boxes for me: portable metal construction, capable of handling short-barreled ARs and longer hunting rifles alike, easy adjustments, and stability.

 On The Range

 The rapid adjustment knob makes it easy to get back on target and to switch platforms with ease, and the location of the front support can be moved in or out as needed.
-I shoot my 11.5″ AR off of this rest and there is no issue at all with getting a comfortable setup.
+I shoot my ARs off of this rest in addition to the more usual bolt-action stuff and there is no issue at all with getting a comfortable setup.

 Shooting off a concrete bench (also an incredibly important and overlooked component to accurate load development) or a more portable shooting table with some warps and waves, the Stinger is rock-solid.
 If you are one of those guys who likes to put their hand on the scope while you shoot, you might see some vertical play from the backlash in the front adjustment splines, but otherwise, it forms a solid, immobile rest.

-I have never been to the range without this rest since I’ve picked it up, and I cannot see that changing unless Caldwell somehow manages to re-invent this particular wheel, too.
+This rest has become one of my favorite pieces of shooting gear.
+I have never been to the range without the Caldwell Stinger since I’ve picked it up, and I cannot see that changing unless Caldwell somehow manages to re-invent this particular wheel, too.

 Total